First-Non-Interesting-Username/nix-podman-stacks/docs/book/secrets-templating.md

 }
 ```

-To simplify this, there is a wrapper option `fileEnvMount` available, that can simplify this:
+To simplify this, there is a wrapper option `fileEnvMount` available:

 ```nix
 {config, ...}: {